-This section contains the protocol for documenting precise hours and work locations, including offsite visits, for essential employees and contractors.
-Such protocol is designed only to aid in tracking of the disease and to identify the population of exposed employees and contractors in order to facilitate the provision of any benefits which may be available to certain employees and contractors on that basis.
+This section contains the protocol for documenting hours and work locations, including off-site visits, for essential employees.
+Such protocol is designed only to aid in tracking of the disease and to identify the population of exposed employees in order to facilitate the provision of any benefits which may be available to certain employees on that basis.

-(S8617/A10832 Section 3-f & NYS Labor Law Section 27-c (3)(f)).
+(NYS Labor Law Section 27-c (3)(f).